 The foundation of validity evidence from content coverage for the ORExt comes in the form of test specifications (see OR Extended Assessment-Item Development Info) and the ORExt Test Blueprint.
-Among other things, the Association et al. (2018) suggest specifications should "define the content of the test, the proposed test length, the item formats...".
+Among other things, the American Educational Research Association, et al. (2018) suggest test specifications should "define the content of the test, the proposed test length, the item formats...".